Ponteh/Ponte-DSP/README.md

 ## English Description

 ⚠️ **WARNING:** This plugin currently only works as a VST3 on **Windows**.
-Support for MacOS and Linux is not yet available but will be added in future updates.
+Support for MacOS and Linux is not yet available but I hope will be added in future updates.

 This VST plugin provides a simple functionality to swap the left and right stereo channels in your audio signal.